bendstein/calculator/README.md

 Additionally:
  - Entering ':exit', the loop will break and the program will exit.
  - Entering ':clear' will clear the screen.
+ - Entering ':clear-hist' will clear the calculator's history.

 ### TODO: